Adversarial Graph Disentanglement

-Following the experiment settings in~\cite{node2vec} for multi-label node classification, we report the performance of each method by increasing the number of nodes labeled for training from 10 $\%$ to 80 $\%$ of the total number of nodes $\left | V \right | $, and the other nodes are divided into two sets for verification and testing.
-We used two indicators, Macro-F1 and Micro-F1, to evaluate the performance of each model, and the performances on the two datasets are shown in Fig.\ref{multi-classificaion}.
-It can be observed that our ADGCN performs the best compared to all baselines including DisenGCN, especially on Wikipedia dataset.
-Meanwhile, in terms of Macro-F1, graph disentanglement methods achieve higher score than other methods.
-It indicates that graph disentanglement can facilitate the understanding of the relationship between nodes, so as to be more robust to graph data with class imbalance.
+Following the experiment settings in~\cite{node2vec}, we report the performance of each method by increasing the number of nodes labeled for training from 10 $\%$ to 80 $\%$ of $\left | V \right | $, and the other nodes are divided into two sets for verification and testing.
+Macro-F1 and Micro-F1 are used to evaluate the performance of each model.
+As can be observed from Fig.~\ref{multi-classificaion}, ADGCN performs the best compared to all baselines including DisenGCN, especially on the Wikipedia dataset.
+Meanwhile, in terms of Macro-F1, graph disentanglement methods achieve a higher score than the others.
+It indicates that graph disentanglement can facilitate the understanding of the relation between nodes, so as to be more robust to graph data with class imbalance.